what's wrong with a little harmless obsession?

 Indy has developed a new habit of shredding magazines, more specifically, my magazines.
 I found a Country Living torn up on the living room floor yesterday.
 Two different Traditional Homes bit the dust in the days before that.
 And I lost a prized Martha Stewart Living to the powder room toilet just this evening.

-Don’t ask me how or why my 120lb Mastiff puppy put a Thanksgiving issue circa 2008 into the toilet, because I have no idea.
+Don’t ask me how or why my 180lb Mastiff put a Thanksgiving issue circa 2008 into the toilet, because I have no idea.
 But I really liked that particular issue.
 I’ve decided to attempt to dry it out.
 I know…I know…yuck…but there are some really good recipes in there!

 I am convinced my husband has told him to do this.
 What other excuse could there be?
-I have had this puppy since he was 10 weeks old and only now; coincidentally coinciding with my husband’s requests to “throw some of those damn magazines away,” my eight month old dog is tearing through my magazines faster than I can replenish them.
-And he’s not going for the newest issues—the ones I can replace—he’s going after the out of print issues!
+I have had this dog since he was 10 weeks old and only now; coincidentally coinciding with my husband’s requests to “throw some of those damn magazines away,” my 2 year old dog is tearing through my magazines faster than I can replenish them.
+He’s not going for the newest issues—the ones I can replace—he’s going after the out of print issues!

 And it’s not like he found them lying on the floor…he has fished them out of magazine racks!
 Pulled them off the coffee table!
 Taken them from my bedside table!